nimbly/Syndicate/README.md

 $publisher->publish($message);
 ```

-You can also add any number of publishing filters for things like validating your messages against a JSON schema or redirecting messags to another topic.
+You can also add any number of publishing filters for things like validating your messages against a JSON schema or redirecting messages to another topic.
 See [**Filters**](#filters) section for more information.

-## Application: Quick Start
+### Application Quick Start

 Create a consumer instance by selecting your adapter.